Search by category, archive or keyword

-An intervention can be the last push a person needs to seek treatment for a substance abuse problem, but addiction affects everyone who experiences it in different ways.
-Some people can overcome addiction with an outpatient treatment program and minimal ongoing support while others may need several inpatient rehab experiences and relapses before they can make real changes.
+Addiction affects everyone who experiences it in different ways, and an intervention can be the last push a person needs to seek treatment for a substance abuse problem.
+Some people can overcome addiction with an outpatient treatment program and minimal ongoing support whereas others may need several inpatient rehab experiences, including relapses, before they can make real changes.
 Heroin addiction rates have increased all over the country in recent years, and heroin is one of the most destructive addictive substances available.
 Anyone with a loved one struggling with heroin addiction must realize the potential value of an intervention.

 Why Is Heroin Addiction So Difficult To Overcome?

-Heroin is a synthetic opioid, and opioids are substances derived from the opium plant used to treat various kinds of pain.
-In legitimate medical settings, opioids like morphine can help patients withstand surgical procedures and manage postoperative pain.
+Heroin is a synthesized opioid, and opioids are substances derived from the opium plant used to treat various kinds of pain.
+In legitimate medical settings, opioids like morphine can help patients tolerate surgical procedures and manage postoperative pain.
 When abused, opioid addiction progresses very rapidly and causes a host of medical issues.

-Like any other addictive substance, heroin eventually leads a user to build a tolerance to the drug.
+Like any addictive substance, heroin eventually builds up a tolerance to the drug in the user.
 He or she will require increasingly larger doses to feel the desired effects, which can range from whole-body pain relief to intense euphoria.
 However, opioid tolerance is different from other kinds of tolerance because of the structural effects it causes in the brain.
-Opioid use triggers dopamine release, causing a flood of positive “reward” feelings after consuming a dose.
-As the opioid receptors in the brain wear down from overuse over time, the individual will start feeling as though he or she cannot experience a dopamine release without consuming opioids.
+Opioid use triggers dopamine release, causing a flood of positive “reward” feelings upon consuming a dose.
+As the opioid receptors in the brain wear down over time from overuse, the individual will start feeling as though he or she cannot experience a dopamine release without consuming opioids.

 Facts About Heroin Withdrawal

 Withdrawal manifests after a person has gone too long without a dose of his or her drug of choice.
-When it comes to heroin, withdrawal can set in within just a few hours after a previous dose has worn off.
-The person will start experiencing intense cravings for more heroin, and this withdrawal period can entail various unpleasant and dangerous withdrawal symptoms:
+Concerning heroin, withdrawal can set in within just a few hours after an earlier dose has worn off.
+The person will begin to experience intense cravings for more heroin, and this withdrawal period can entail various unpleasant and dangerous withdrawal symptoms:

 - Confusion and disorientation